zbw/stwfsapy/README.md

 Contributions via pull requests are welcome.
 Please create an issue beforehand to explain and discuss the reasons for the respective contribution.
-We recommend [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository before working on any possible pull request.
+We recommend [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository, if you have not already done so, before working on any possible pull request.

 `stwfsapy` code should follow the [Black style] (https://black.readthedocs.io/en/stable/).
-The `Black` tool is included as a development dependency; you can run `black .` in the project root to autoformat code.
+The Black tool is included as a development dependency; you can run `black .` in the project root to autoformat code.
 There is also the possibility of doing linting and code formatting with a Git Pre-Commit hook script.
 To this end a  `.pre-commit-config.yaml` configuration file has been added.
 The [pre-commit](https://pre-commit.com/) tool has been included as a development dependency.
 You would have to run the command `pre-commit install` inside your local virtual environment.
-Subsequently, the `Black` and `ruff` tools will automatically check the linting and formatting of modified or new scripts after each time a git commit command is executed.
+Subsequently, the Black and Ruff tools will automatically check the linting and formatting of modified or new scripts after each time a `git commit` command is executed.

 ## References
 [1] [Toepfer, Martin, and Christin Seifert.
 "Fusion architectures for automatic subject indexing under concept drift" International Journal on Digital Libraries (IJDL), 2018.](https://ris.utwente.nl/ws/portalfiles/portal/248044709/Toepfer2018fusion.pdf)